feature-lint/feature-lint/packages/docs/docs/configuration/declaring-buildingblock.md

 # Declaring a Building Block

 Building-Blocks are smaller small units inside a feature.
 They are therefore a strict sub-part of a feature.
-To declare a building block, just add an attribute to the specified feature-type with the name of the building block.
+To declare a building block, just add an **buildingBlock** object to the specified feature-type with each keys beeing the name of the building block.

 Taking the example from [before](./declaring-feature.md), you can specify different building blocks per framework.
 While it may be desirable to have some components and hooks abstractions inside a react-feature, angular has its own